 - Grace-filled motivator for recognizing and justly addressing racism and other forms of prejudice, both personal and structural

 - Life experiences that engender compassion for people who are marginalized or historically have been under-represented in higher education

 - Regarded as an authentic, credible advocate across all ethnic communities, both global and domestic

 - Commands respect and engenders trust of faculty, staff, students, and alumni

 Applications & Nominations

-All inquiries, nominations and applications will be held in strictest confidence, and references will not be contacted without the applicant’s expressed permission.
-Inquires and nominations may also be mailed to WheatonCIEO@agbsearch.com.
+All inquiries, nominations, and applications will be held in strictest confidence, and references will not be contacted without the applicant’s expressed permission.
+Inquiries and nominations may also be emailed to WheatonCIEO2022@agbsearch.com.

 This search is being supported by AGB Search – inquiries and nominations are welcomed by: